hippyhippoyah/VendexLabs-client/README.md

 This is the client website for VendexLabs.

+## Requisites
+You will need access to access the APIS

 ## Getting Started

 1. **Clone the repository** and navigate to the project directory.